Kristina01111000/Drws_site/README.md

 - get list of pages, contact info, color scheme>, ask about logo
 - get into backend of site to set up wp

+ohter site issue:

 	- check out univ. chir. site to see if the theme is fixed
 	- use ftp to see if disabling plugins, theme fixes the issue
 	- looks like the theme is the issue, not the plugins, switch to 2022 theme